extremecoders-re/go-dispatch-proxy/README.md

 [+] Local Area Connection, IPv4:192.168.1.2
 ```

 Start `go-dispatch-proxy` specifying the IP addresses of the load balancers obtained in the previous step.
-Along with the IP address you also need to provide the contention ratio as shown below.
+Optionally, along with the IP address you may also provide the contention ratio(after by the @ symbol).
+If no contention ratio is specified, it's assumed as 1.

 ```
 D:\>go-dispatch-proxy.exe 10.81.201.18@3 192.168.1.2@2